bcdiaconu/openscale_wiki/How-to-reverse-engineer-a-Bluetooth-4.x-scale.md

 #### 1. Acquiring some Bluetooth traffic
 1. Delete first on your smartphone any old `btsnoop_hci.log`
 2. Turn on the `Bluetooth HCI Snoop Log` developer option on the smartphone
 3. Weight yourself with the original app and note down the corresponding exact true date/time with all other information (e.g. weight, water percentage, bone mass and so on).
+Also note your user information like sex (male/female), body height, activity level, and age.
 4. Turn off the `Bluetooth HCI Snoop Log` developer option
 5. Save the `btsnoop_hci.log` with a meaningful filename
 6. Do step 1-5 at least three times again but with different weights (e.g. weight yourself while holding a crate of beer)